 How to Change Number Format in Windows 11

-You can change the number format in Windows 11 to suit your regional preferences by adjusting the Region settings.
+You change the number format in Windows 11 through its Region settings.

-The regional format determines how Windows displays dates, times, numbers, and currency.
-For instance, some regions use a comma (,) as a decimal separator, while others opt for a period (.).
+Your regional format dictates how Windows displays dates, times, numbers, and currency.
+This includes specifics like whether to use a comma or a period as the decimal separator.

-You control these display options, including the symbols for decimal points and thousands separators.
-This ensures numbers appear exactly as you expect them to, whether you’re working with financial data or simply viewing dates.
+You can customize these display options to ensure numbers appear exactly as you expect them to, whether you are working with financial figures or everyday dates.

 Steps to Change Number Format in 🪟 Windows 11

-You can easily update these settings using the Windows Settings app.
+You can update these settings using the Windows Settings app.
 Here’s how:

 Step 1Open the Settings App